National Capital Greenbelt

-The Greenbelt is a 203.5 km2 protected green belt traversing Ottawa, Ontario, Canada.
+The National Capital Greenbelt (Ceinture de verdure de la capitale national) is a 203.5 km2 protected green belt traversing Ottawa, Ontario, Canada.
 It includes green space, forests, farms, and wetlands from Shirleys Bay in the west and to Green's Creek in the east.
 It is the largest publicly owned green belt in the world and the most ecologically diverse area in Eastern Ontario.
 The National Capital Commission (NCC) owns and manages 149.5 km2, and the rest is held by other federal government departments and private interests.
 Real estate development within the Greenbelt is strictly controlled.

-The Greenbelt lies within eight kilometers of Parliament Hill in downtown Ottawa and ranges in width from two to ten kilometers.
+The Greenbelt lies within eight kilometres of Parliament Hill in downtown Ottawa and ranges in width from two to ten kilometres.
 It encircles many of the oldest communities in the City of Ottawa, and covers the same amount of land as the urbanized area of Ottawa that it surrounds.

 History

 The Greenbelt was proposed by Jacques Gréber in 1950 as part of his master plan for Ottawa, and the federal government started expropriating land in 1956.
 The majority of the lands were purchased by 1966 at an approximate cost of million (in 1966 dollars), of which around were acquired through expropriation.

 Its original purpose included the prevention of urban sprawl (which was threatening the rural areas surrounding the city), as well as to provide open space for the future development of farms, natural areas and government campuses.
 At the time, the greenbelt was "intended to circumscribe an area large enough for the accommodation of some 500,000 persons.
 The inner limit was chosen by considering what area could be economically provided with municipal services."